suzuki-shunsuke/ghaperf/README.md

 3. 1s: Set up job
 ```

-## :warning: This Project Is Still Work In Progress

-This project is still work in progress.
-Probably CLI doesn't work yet, and the document may be wrong.

 ## Why?

 [There are some awesome tools](#similar-works), but they can't retrieve step-level data inside composite actions because [the Workflow Jobs APIs](https://docs.github.com/en/rest/actions/workflow-jobs) don’t include those data.